 Its first commercial product in the U.S., EXONDYS 51® (eteplirsen) Injection ("EXONDYS 51"), was granted accelerated approval by the U.S. Food and Drug Administration (the "FDA") on September 19, 2016.
 EXONDYS 51 is indicated for the treatment of Duchenne muscular dystrophy ("DMD") in patients who have a confirmed mutation of the DMD gene that is amenable to exon 51 skipping.
-In December 2018, the Company completed the submission of its rolling new drug application to the FDA seeking accelerated approval for golodirsen, the Company's PMO chemistry and exon-skipping technology to skip exon 53 of the DMD gene.
+In December 2018, the Company completed the submission of its rolling new drug application ("NDA") to the FDA seeking accelerated approval for golodirsen, the Company's PMO chemistry and exonskipping technology to skip exon 53 of the DMD gene.
+On August 19, 2019, the Company received a Complete Response Letter ("CRL") from the FDA regarding the NDA.
+The CRL generally cites two concerns: the risk of infections related to intravenous infusion ports and renal toxicity seen in pre-clinical models of golodirsen and observed following administration of other antisense oligonucleotides.

-As of June 30, 2019, the Company had approximately \$1,112.6 million of cash, cash equivalents and investments, consisting of \$808.6 million of cash and cash equivalents, \$294.5 million of short-term investments, and \$9.5 million of restricted cash and investments.
+As of September 30, 2019, the Company had approximately \$1,058.5 million of cash, cash equivalents and investments, consisting of \$724.8 million of cash and cash equivalents, \$324.1 million of short-term investments, and \$9.6 million of restricted cash and investments.
 The Company believes that its balance of cash, cash equivalents and investments as of the date of the issuance of this report is sufficient to fund its current operational plan for at least the next twelve months, though it may pursue raising additional cash resources through public or private debt and equity financings, seek additional government contracts and establish collaborations with or license its technology to other companies.